outtalent-team/culture/quality_standards.md

 ### Key Principles
 - Organized
 - Consistent
-- Balance between being minimalist and concise with being friendly and playful
+- Balanced between being minimalist and concise with being friendly and playful

 ### Specifics on imagery
 - Consistent images (static images or animated images)